What is DreamMaker Bath & Kitchen?

 “There are a lot of remodelers just working out of a truck who can do the work, but the experience we give the customer sets us apart,” he says.
 “We do really good quality work, but the process and relationship we build with clients is what sets us apart.”

 How DreamMaker built a better home improvement franchise

 DreamMaker Bath & Kitchen is a full-service interior home improvement franchise that helps remodelers have the ability to earn higher profits while also improving their quality of life.
 We do it by providing business systems, vendor relationships, financial and pricing systems, group buying power, marketing tools, training, coaching and fellowship.
 The result: Our franchise owners enjoy much stronger margins than most remodelers — and much, much higher customer satisfaction.
-The margin is key, because a specialty remodeling business needs to maintain a margin of about 40% or higher to consistently provide organized and high-level service to clients.
+Industry experts believe that margin is key and that specialty remodeling businesses should maintain a margin of about 40% or higher.
 We have built our financial models and business systems so that our owners have high enough margins to support a great team and excellent operations.

 Of course, the way you achieve strong margins is important, because clients want to know they’re getting a fair value.
 DreamMaker Bath & Kitchen owners are able to achieve strong profit margins thanks to a combination of preferred vendor relationships and group buying power, which drives down material costs, and sophisticated business systems that vastly improve the efficiency of the business.
 The same business systems that make the business more efficient also enable a DreamMaker owner to have more time outside of the business for their faith, their family, their community and their hobbies.

 DreamMaker home improvement franchises improve businesses and lives